- Knowledge base

 - You choose a network scan target that includes a /20 network.

-- If you run a scan on a probe group, and the scanned network is /20 or smaller, it will be run on a single probe from that group, one that is least loaded.
+- If you run a scan on a scanner appliance group, and the scanned network is /20 or smaller, it will be run on a single probe from that group, one that is least loaded.

 - On the other hand, if we would manually divide that /20 network to, for example, 2 /21 networks or 4 /22 networks and run these as 2 or 4 separate scans on a scan group, the execution will be much more efficient as these will be separate scans and as such, they will be distributed between probes within a group.

-Suppose you wish to increase the efficiency of a scan or individual runs of your large network scans.
+If you want to increase the efficiency of a scan or individual runs of your large network scans.
 In that case, you can consider adding more cores and RAM (cores being a priority for performance) to each Scanner Appliance.
 After that, you can also increase the scan profile scan intensity to High.